ON THE BACK OF THOUGHT

 Photography courtesy of ALEX LAURENCE-PHILLIPS

-Note to the self… let go of that sway of thought and live again.
+Note to self… release that sway of thought and live again.

 Matthew Scurfield